ucsc-ospo/ucsc-ospo.github.io/content/authors/zahratm/_index.md

   url: "https://www.cis.udel.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio:
-I am a computer science student at the University of Delaware, currently engaged in a high-performance computing project with a focus on machine learning at the University of Delaware’s Computational Research and Programming Lab (CRPL).
+bio: I am a computer science student at the University of Delaware, currently engaged in a high-performance computing project with a focus on machine learning at the University of Delaware’s Computational Research and Programming Lab (CRPL).
 This project focuses on scientific machine learning for high-performance computing (HPC) systems ( CosmoFlowMLPerf HPC benchmarking) , training 3D convolutional neural networks to analyze large-scale n-body simulations and predict critical cosmological parameters.
 I use Frontier, the world's 2nd fastest supercomputer to run the training.
 For this summer I am working with the Summer of Reproduciblity on the CC-Snapshot project for helping researchers capture and share reproducible experimental environments within the Chameleon Cloud testbed
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: home
+- icon: linkedin
   icon_pack: fas
   link: https://www.linkedin.com/in/zahra-temori/